 Breakdown of the Features

-Installed within this machine is a 15-bar pump, a stainless steel structure for durability, a nozzle for frothing milk and cream, as well as being able to product a single serving for espresso.
+Installed within this machine is a 15-bar pump, a stainless steel structure for durability, a nozzle for frothing milk and cream, as well as being able to produce a single serving for espresso.
 It’s a basic machine that’s great for those on a budget, but offers a wide variety of features, despite the not-so-extensive list.

 My First Impression

 The first thing I noticed about this machine was the price and what it promised.
-After looking through the specifications and seeing it had a 15-bar water pump I believed it could follow through and I have not been disappointed.
-I’ll admit I have gone through my fair share of coffee makers & espresso machines, but this one has been my favorite and with the regular attention I give it has lasted three years.
+After looking through the specifications and seeing it had a 15-bar water pump, I believed it could follow through, and I have not been disappointed.
+I’ll admit I have gone through my fair share of coffee makers & espresso machines, but this one has been my favorite, and with the regular attention I give it has lasted three years.

-As a freshman in college I worked at a coffee shop until I was able to obtain a paid internship my junior year.
+As a freshman in college, I worked at a coffee shop until I was able to obtain a paid internship in my junior year.
 Spending that much time around coffee and making cappuccinos from scratch has given me, not only knowledge of the product, but a great appreciation for it as well.

-I no longer work as a barista (insert joke about those with humanities majors, like myself) however an enduring love of espresso remains.
+I no longer work as a barista (insert joke about those with humanities majors, like myself); however, an enduring love of espresso remains.
 Perhaps it is because I worked with similar machines before or my hyperactive attention to detail that has allowed mine to last as long as it has.
 I’m not sure, though the one thing I know is that this machine has paid for itself dozens of times over the years.
-When I decided to buy an espresso machine it was because I realized I was spending nearly a hundred dollars a month just by going to coffee shops.
+When I decided to buy an espresso machine, it was because I realized I was spending nearly a hundred dollars a month just by going to coffee shops.
 Not just on coffee, but the little impulse buys that seem to happen far too frequently.

-So, I decided to stop wasting my time on crappy coffee makers and spending so much money by going to the coffee shops to get my fix, and invest in an espresso machine I could enjoy from home.
+So, I decided to stop wasting my time on crappy coffee makers and spending so much money by going to the coffee shops to get my fix and invest in an espresso machine I could enjoy from home.
 The only problem was I didn’t have the type of money to drop a thousand dollars on a top of the line machine.

 The Advantages of the Product

-Though plastic is also easy to clean and sanitize the oils used to make plastic will break down faster than stainless steel.
-If you want something that can withstand the harsh conditions of a humid coffee shop this is the way to go (though I suppose most household kitchens prove to be a less harsh environment).
+Though plastic is also easy to clean and sanitize, the oils used to make plastic will break down faster than stainless steel.
+If you want something that can withstand the harsh conditions of a humid coffee shop, this is the way to go (though I suppose most household kitchens prove to be a less harsh environment).

 The Disadvantages of the Product

 The only downsides I can think of for this machine is the level of maintenance it will require.
 Again, it is made of stainless steel so you don’t have to worry about it getting damaged or breaking, however you will need to worry about build up on the internal components.
-This is not a self-cleaning machine; it is entirely manual so you might have to use some elbow grease.
+This is not a self-cleaning machine; it is entirely manual, so you might have to use some elbow grease.